Digital QR Code Scavenger Hunt Guide: How to create, ideas, and examples

 A brain boost activity inside of the classroom.
 It makes the students active and refreshes mid-lesson without leaving the room.

-QR Scavenger hunt for corporate offices and events
+QR scavenger hunt ideas for workplaces, companies, and corporate events

 Reward your team with a fun QR Code scavenger hunt as a part of their recreation.
 It helps in team building and a great chance to get to know each other.

-Drive people to different locations, exhibits, and vendors in an event or an exhibition via scavenger hunt.
+Drive people to different locations, exhibits, and vendors in an event or an exhibition via a QR scavenger hunt.
 Encourage participants to explore different areas of the venue, which they might not usually see.

 History lessons can turn out boring and monotonous.
 To encourage students and keep the classroom interactive, teachers can conduct a scavenger hunt within their school premises on history lessons.